sws-ocean/Hakai_CPROOF_postdoc_tools/README.md

 Each subdirectory contains scripts, metadata, and documentation specific to a project:

 - [`glider_processing/`](glider_processing/):
-  Tools for working with regional ocean glider data, including preprocessing, oxygen sensor corrections, and structuring for analysis.
+  Tools for preprocessing regional ocean glider data, including oxygen sensor corrections and data structuring.

 - [`dfo_processing/`](dfo_processing/):
-  Scripts for accessing and processing CTD, bottle, and mooring data from Fisheries and Oceans Canada (DFO) databases.
+  Scripts for processing CTD, bottle, and mooring data from Fisheries and Oceans Canada (DFO) databases.

 - [`qcs_oxygen/`](qcs_oxygen/):
   Analysis code for the manuscript "Oxygen variability on the Canadian Pacific shelf: trends, drivers, and projections in the context of emerging hypoxia in Queen Charlotte Sound".

 - [`centralcoast/`](centralcoast/):
-  MATLAB implementation of Optimum Multiparameter (OMP) analysis for attributing water mass contributions in Central Coast datasets.
+  Scripts and figures related to oxygen variability and water mass analysis in the Central Coast of British Columbia, with a focus on the deep renewal layer in Fitz Hugh Sound and Burke, Dean, and Rivers Inlets.

 - [`np_circulation/`](np_circulation/):
-  Scripts for analyzing large-scale circulation patterns in the northeast Pacific related to the Canadian Pacific.
+  Scripts and PDF reports analyzing large-scale circulation in the northeast Pacific, with emphasis on water mass pathways influencing the Canadian Pacific.

 ## 🛠 Requirements

-- MATLAB Toolboxes:
+- I frequently use these MATLAB toolboxes:
   - Gibbs SeaWater Toolbox
   - m_map toolbox
+  - cmocean toolbox

 ## 📂 Data Access